CsBigDataHub/working-with-vim/pages/help.md

 Help opens in a new window split horizontally, see [Windows section](/working-with-vim/windows/) for working with windows.

-You can close the window split using `ctrl-w c` or `:bd`
+You can close the window split using `ctrl-w c` or `:close`

-To make help the only window, use `ctrl-w o` this removes the split but does not close help.
-You then can close the help buffer using `:bd`.
+To make help the only window, use `ctrl-w o` this removes the split but does not close help or your original buffer.
+If you close the help buffer using `:bd`, vim will switch back to your original buffer.

-Help is a read-only buffer.
-You can navigate, highlight, copy, paste, and do the same as any other buffer, except edit.
+Help is simply a read-only buffer.
+You can navigate, highlight, copy, paste, search, and do any vim things as any other buffer, except edit.
 See [Buffers section](/working-with-vim/buffers/) for more on working with buffers.

+## Navigate Help Tags

+The help pages include tags to other help sections, depending on your colorscheme it might be blue.
+With your cursor on an item type `ctrl-]` to jump to that definition.
+This actually works for any words in help.